zeuming/RoboTwin/CONFIG_TUTORIAL.md

-The following is the task configuration for the `apple_cabinet_storage` task, and other tasks are similar.
+The following is the task configuration for the `block_hammer_beat` task, and other tasks are similar.
 ```
-task_name: apple_cabinet_storage
+task_name: block_hammer_beat
 render_freq: 0
 eval_video_log: false
 use_seed: false